getify/Functional-Light-JS/ch2.md

 Simple enough.
 But what if now we wanted to give a parameter name to each of the first two values in the passed in array?
 We aren't declaring individual parameters anymore, so it seems we lost that ability.

-Thankfully, destructuring is the answer:
+Thankfully, ES6 destructuring is the answer.
+Destructuring is a way to declare a *pattern* for the kind of structure (object, array, etc) that you expect to see, and how decomposition (assignment) of its individual parts should be processed.

+Consider:

 ```js
 function foo( [x,y,...args] = [] ) {